 So, if you’re aiming for veggie-based dishes, some advice would be to use fresh veggies.
 By doing this, you may be sure you’re getting the tastiest, crisp, and fresh flavors.

-Moreover, you can always decide to occasionally break the rules and serve a whole, savory side dish that isn’t quite healthy but appeals to your palate.
+Moreover, you can always decide to occasionally break the rules and serve a whole, a savory side dish that isn’t quite healthy but appeals to your palate.

 Try these best side dishes whenever you cook fried turkey and enjoy your meal to its fullest.Print